MyPureCloud/genesys-cloud-webrtc-sdk/doc/documentation.md

 `sdk.disconnect() : void` - Tear down the WebSocket connection to PureCloud.
 This does not hangup or disconnect active WebRTC Session calls.

+`sdk.reconnect() : void` - Tear down the WebSocket connection to PureCloud (if active) and reconnect it.
+This does not hangup or disconnect active WebRTC Session calls.

 #### Events

 `sdk.on('pendingSession', ({id, address, conversationId, autoAnswer}) => {})` - a